Frequently Asked Questions

 RYBREVANT® is an given into your vein through an IV () line.
 You’ll be given infusions at your doctor’s office or an infusion center.
 Your doctor will decide how many you will receive, the time between doses, and the appropriate dose of RYBREVANT® based on your body weight.
 Learn more about how RYBREVANT® is given and see the recommended infusion schedule.

-- Learn about RYBREVANT® + LAZCLUZE™ as a first treatment of NSCLC with exon 19 deletions or exon 21 L858R mutations here
+- Learn about RYBREVANT® + LAZCLUZE™ as a first treatment of NSCLC with EGFR exon 19 deletions or exon 21 L858R mutations here

 - Learn about RYBREVANT® + chemotherapy as a first treatment of NSCLC with EGFR exon 20 insertion mutations here